husseinrasti/mono-pulse/README.md

 MonoPulse supports multiple event/stream providers.
 Use `provider: 'auto'` to let MonoPulse choose or pick one explicitly.

 > Note: In the current MVP, `ws` is the primary provider.
 Integrations for Allium, Goldsky, and QuickNode are planned; the SDK interface is stable so you can switch providers later without changing watcher code.
+> Realtime updates today are delivered via efficient polling keyed to `getBlockNumber()` changes, with timers fully cleaned up on `stop()`.
+Provider-native streaming will be added in future updates where available.

 ### WebSocket RPC (ws)